revaturelabs/interviewquestions/Java/Collections/Generics.md

 <blockquote>

-The Object is the superclass of all other classes, and Object reference can refer to any object .
-Which leads to lack type safety.So we should use Generic toi make it  type safe.
+The Object is the superclass of all other classes, and Object reference can refer to any object which leads to lack of type safety.
+So, we should use Generic to make it type safe.

 <b>Example</b>: The  `HashSet`, `ArrayList`, `HashMap` classes in collections  will use generics.